pando85/kubernetes-deployer/doc/install.md

 Pfsense configuration:
 - Connect to DMZ(192.168.1.0/24)
 - Add DHCP server: range(30-99)
-- Create lb for apiserver:
+- Create lb for apiserver (used HaProxy) and dns entry
-  - assign static ip for k8s-1 and k8s-2
-  - create pool for 6443 and (k8s-1 and k8s-2) fixes ips as members
-  - create virtual server for 6443 at 192.168.1.10
-  - create DNS record kubernetes.grigri for 192.168.1.10

 ## Setup Rock64